Topoi with enough points: Extending the class of topoi with enough points

 \begin{defn}[Functorial coamalgamation] We say that a category $\Ccal$ has \textbf{functorial coamalgamation} if $\Ccal\op$ has functorial amalgamation.
 We say that a site $(\Ccal,J)$ has \textbf{functorial coamalgamation} if this is true for $\Ccal$ \textit{and} for a $J$-covering presieve $\{f_i:C_i \to C\}_{i \in I}$ and any morphism $h:D \to C$, the coamalgamation squares:

 are such that $\{g_i:D_i \to D\}_{i \in I}$ forms a $J$-covering presieve.
 (If the coamalgamation squares are pullbacks, this is automatic). \end{defn}

 \begin{prop}[Constructing improvements without pullbacks] Let $\Phi$ be a class of limit diagrams.
-Consider the inclusion $j: \Sh(\Ccal,J) \to \PSh(\Ccal)$ where $(\Ccal,J)$ be a site with functorial coamalgamation in the sense of Definition \ref{defn:functcoamalgam} and $J$-covering sieves have final subdiagrams in $\Phi\op$.
+Consider the inclusion $j: \Sh(\Ccal,J) \to \PSh(\Ccal)$ where $(\Ccal,J)$ is a site with functorial coamalgamation in the sense of Definition \ref{defn:functcoamalgam} and $J$-covering sieves are generated by presieves in $\Phi\op$.
 Let $p$ be a point of $\PSh(\Ccal)$ such that $p^*$ preserves $\Phi$-limits and $x \neq y \in p^*(j_*(X))$.
 Then $p$ has an improvement $p'$ with respect to $(x,y,m,w)$ for all $j$-dense $m:S \rightarrowtail T$ and $w \in p^*(T)$ such that ${p'}^*$ also preserves $\Phi$-limits. \end{prop} \begin{proof} Checking the proof of Proposition \ref{prop:someimprovement}, we see that everything works identically for a site with functorial coamalgamation after replacing the pullbacks $v^*(f_i)$ with the coamalgams $g_i$ of \eqref{eq:coamalgams}. \end{proof}

-\begin{cor}[Deligne without pullbacks] Let $(\Ccal,J)$ be a site with functorial coamalgamation in which every $J$-covering sieve contains a $J$-covering sieve with a finite final subdiagram (viewed as a subcategory of $\Ccal/C$); this corresponds to taking $\Phi$ to be the class of finite diagrams in Proposition \ref{prop:functcoamalgimprove}.
+\begin{cor}[Deligne without pullbacks] Let $(\Ccal,J)$ be a site with functorial coamalgamation in which every $J$-covering sieve contains a finite covering presieve; this corresponds to taking $\Phi$ to be the class of finite diagrams in Proposition \ref{prop:functcoamalgimprove}.
 Then $\Sh(\Ccal,J)$ has enough points. \end{cor}

+\begin{rem}[Not all locally finitely presentable topoi] The topoi which admit a site $(\Ccal,J)$ such that every $J$-covering sieve contains a finite covering presieve are exactly the \emph{locally finitely generated} topoi (or \textit{compactly generated} topoi in the terminology of \cite{rogers2021supercompactly}): those which have a generating set of finitely generated (also called `quasi-compact') objects.
+The class of locally finitely generated topoi notably includes the locally finitely presentable ones.

+We cannot hope to completely remove functorial coamalgamation from \Cref{cor:funamalgversion}, since any atomic topos is locally finitely generated, and there are well-known examples of atomic topoi without points, such as the classifying topos for the theory of uncountable complete binary trees due to Malitz, see \cite[Example D3.4.14]{elephant2}.

-\begin{rem}[Not all locally finitely presentable topoi] Beware that we cannot extend this to the more general class of locally finitely presentable topoi, and indeed we still do not know whether or not there exists a finitely presentable topos without enough points (assuming the axiom of choice).
-Nonetheless, we can extend Corollary \ref{cor:deligne} at least a little by constraining the number of objects. \end{rem}
+On the other hand, this does not \textit{a priori} determine whether or not there exists a locally finitely presentable topos without enough points (assuming the axiom of choice).
+Since the release of the original preprint of the present article, a counterexample showing that not all locally finitely presentable topoi have enough points has been provided by Jérémie Marquès: see \Cref{rem:Marques}. \end{rem}

+\begin{rem} Since the preprint version of the present paper appeared, Jérémie Marquès claims to have shown that the example of an atomic topos with no points \cite[Example D3.4.14]{elephant2} is actually locally finitely presentable \cite{jeremy}.
+It would follow that being locally finitely presentable is not sufficient to admit \textit{any} points at all, even assuming the axiom of choice! \end{rem}